swaggy66/SURE/README.md

 ## Quick Start

 The datasets used in our experiments have been uploaded to (https://github.com/butterfliesss/SDT).
+You can download them and put them into data/.
 If you wish to use a different dataset, please ensure that it is processed into a similar format.

 ```
 bash run.sh